Prag8855/aab/content/guides/residence-permit.md

 ### 6. Receive your National Visa

 In a few months, you must go to the embassy or consulate again.[^25] They will give you a [[National Visa]].
-This temporary visa lets you [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin).
+This temporary visa allows you to [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin).

 ### 7. Move to Germany